Greenpeace should not get ‘seat at the table’ in Government discussions – No 10

 “I don’t think it’s unusual for Defra or other agencies to engage with climate action groups – that’s taken place for a number of years.

+“It’s precisely because the Government has effectively shut the door to civil society groups, like Greenpeace, as well as ignoring warnings from the UN, its own advisers and the International Energy Agency, that we need to protest in the way that we do.

+“The bunker mentality on display from this current Government is deeply damaging – cutting ties with Greenpeace isn’t going to help.
+We represent the views of millions of our supporters and have a mandate to hold the Government to account.”

-It comes after a group of demonstrators scaled Mr Sunak’s Grade II-listed constituency manor to protest against plans to grant more than 100 new licences for oil and gas extraction in the North Sea.
+A group of demonstrators had scaled Mr Sunak’s Grade II-listed constituency manor house to protest against plans to grant more than 100 new licences for oil and gas extraction in the North Sea.